solids4foam/solid-benchmarks/linearElasticity/curvedCantilever/README.md

 ## Case overview

 The curved cantilever beam is fixed on the left side and the right side has prescribed horizontal traction, as shown in Fig 1.
 The prescribed horizontal traction is 200 Pa.
-The beam inner radius is set to $a=$0.31 m and the beam outer radius to $b=$0.33 m.
-The Young's modulus is $E=$100 Pa, and the Poisson's ratio is $\nu=$0.3.
+The beam inner radius is set to $a=$ 0.31 m and the beam outer radius to $b = $ 0.33 m.
+The Young's modulus is $E=$ 100 Pa, and the Poisson's ratio is $\nu=$ 0.3.
 Gravitation effects are neglected, and there are no body forces.
 The problem is solved as static, using one loading increment.

 <div style="text-align: center;">
   <img src="./images/problem_geometry.png" alt="Image" width="400">